 Women of all ages should be aware of their breasts so they can notice any changes and see medical advice promptly if they are concerned about any change.

-The most common type of breast pain is cyclical which occurs just prior to or during the menstrual period.
-This pain, which may vary in severity, is normal and relates to changes in hormone levels at this time.
+The most common type of breast pain is cyclical which occurs prior to or during the menstrual period.
+This pain, which may vary in severity, is normal and relates to changes in hormone levels at the time.
 Non-cyclical pain may come from the breast but is unrelated to the menstrual period.
-It is more common in older women before and after menopause.
+It’s more common in older women before and after menopause.

-Women should talk to their doctor if a sharp or stabbing pain begins suddenly, continues and is confined to one spot in the breast.
-Another form of non-cyclical pain comes from elsewhere in the body but may cause pain in the breast area.
+Women should talk to their doctor if a sharp or stabbing pain begins suddenly, continues and is confined to one spot in the breast area.
 This type of pain often involves the bones, joints or muscles.

 Here are some simple suggestions you may like to try if you suffer from breast pain:

-- Natural supplements—some women have found that Vitamin B6 (pyridoxine) and B1 (thiamine) relieves breast pain.
-Evening Primrose Oil can also help to relieve pain or premenstrual symptoms.
-Check with your doctor or pharmacist about the recommended dose.
+- Natural supplements—some women have found vitamin B6 (pyridoxine) and B1 (thiamine) relieves breast pain.
+Evening primrose oil can also help to relieve pain or premenstrual symptoms.
+Check with your GP or pharmacist about the recommended dose.

-- Applying heat or cold - the use of a hot water bottle or cold ice-pack helps some women.
+- Applying heat or cold—using a hot water bottle or cold icepack can help.
 Otherwise, taking a cold or hot shower may be more effective.

-- It may be useful to keep a record of your breast pain for a couple of months to see whether changes are regular.
-Note each day how bad the pain is on a scale from 1-5; what the pain is like and any changes in your diet or stressful events that have occurred.
-This information will help your doctor recommend simple and effective treatments if needed.
+- Track your pain—it may be useful to keep a record of your breast pain for a couple of months to see whether changes are regular.
+Note each day how bad the pain is on a scale of 1-5, what the pain is like and any changes in your diet or stressful events that have occurred.
+This information will help your doctor recommend simple and effective treatments, if needed.